fabiolimace/abow/README.md

-# abow
+# ABoW

-ABOW - Awk Bag of Words
+ABoW stands for Awk Bag of Words